Shop the New Apple Watch Series 9 at Amazon Now

-Apple's new and improved Apple Watch Series 9 is available now.
+Apple's new and improved Apple Watch Series 9 is marked down.
 Plus, score incredible deals on last year's Apple Watch Series 8.

-Unveiled alongside the iPhone 15, the eagerly anticipated Apple Watch Series 9 began shipping on Friday, September 22.
+The eagerly anticipated Apple Watch Series 9 has been marked down ahead of Amazon's October Prime Day.
 The latest and greatest smartwatch is more powerful than ever, thanks to the introduction of the Apple S9 SiP chip.
 With improved speed, battery life and functionality, the Apple Watch Series 9 is available at Amazon now.

-The Apple Watch 9 is available in 41mm and 45mm sizes with a starting price of $390 for the smaller 41mm display and $420 for the larger 45mm display.
+The Apple Watch 9 is available in 41mm and 45mm sizes with a starting price of $390 for the smaller 41mm display and on sale for $420 for the larger 45mm display.
 It is fully carbon-neutral with a brighter display and advanced health, safety, and activity features.

 The new S9 processing chip enables a Double Tap feature, which is probably the Apple Watch 9's most significant upgrade.
 The Double Tap Gesture lets you operate the Apple Watch just by touching your index finger to your thumb twice to take calls, launch widgets and more.
 Its new ultra-wideband chip will also improve location accuracy, along with new integrations with the Apple Home Pod.